To solve real problems, by writing excellent software.

 JCL - batch job applications, and regular use for utility purposes (search, compare, ftp, etc).

-Documentation - I advocate for an open system of documentation internal to any company.
+Documentation - I advocate for an open system of documentation, on the internal company network.
 I prefer MediaWiki (Wikipedia's software), but any system is great if it is both searchable and easy to edit.
-While I strive for self-contained technical clarity, I see major limitations of this within most systems, where I find this need is only met with a collaborative documentation system.
+While I strive for self-contained technical clarity, I see major limitations of this within most systems, and have found this need best met with a collaborative documentation system.

 Research - I am very comfortable both independently researching questions online, and also asking for help whenever needed.
 I love to learn all of the details of the systems I use, often going to reference documentation, and usually becoming one of the most knowledgeable about all systems within my domain.